 School Community Grant Application Deadline: Nov.
 1.

 LEF’s School Community Grant (SCG) Program encourages, supports, and enables creative educational initiatives that will strengthen learning and build community school-wide.
-Each of Lexington’s nine public schools receives a School Community Grant each year.
+Each of Lexington’s ten public schools receives a School Community Grant each year.
 The school principal submits an SCG proposal early in the academic year for implementation during the same year.

 A hallmark of the School Community Grant program is its dedication to supporting initiatives that have been identified and developed through a collaborative process that involves a school’s entire professional community and that have the demonstrable support of a majority of the faculty.

 The size of the grant for which each school may apply during a given school year is established in advance by LEF.
-Generally, available funding is set at different levels for elementary, middle, and high schools.
+Generally, available funding is set at different levels for preschool, elementary, middle, and high schools.
 Your LEF school liaison or any member of LEF’s School Partnership team, can tell you how much funding will be available to your school this year.

 Eligible SCG activities and expenses include: